mcai4gl2/KickStart.Net/README.md

 # KickStart.Net

-KickStart is a collection of useful resuable functions which are too small to be have its own library.
+KickStart is a collection of useful reusable functions which are too small to be have its own library.

 ## KickStart.Net.dll